cloudogu/ces-build-lib/README.md

 [Jenkins credentials](https://jenkins.io/doc/book/using/using-credentials/)) to `Git` during construction.
 These are then used for cloning and pushing.

+Note that the username and passwort are processed by a shell.
+Special characters in username or password might cause errors like `Unterminated quoted string`.
+So it's best to use a long password that only contains letters and numbers for now.

 ```
 Git annonymousGit = new Git(this)
 Git gitWithCreds = new Git(this, 'ourCredentials')